danzinger/grav-theme-vela/README.md

 The theme was developed to provide learning materials and course information to students.
 It is focused on the content, so it is kept very simple.

-* An applike touch enabled slideout navigation menu using [slideout.js](https://github.com/Mango/slideout)
+* An applike touch enabled slideout navigation.
-* A structured menu for many subpages optimized for mobile using [metismenu](https://github.com/onokumus/metismenu)
+* A structured menu for many subpages optimized for mobile using.
 * No distraction, only content

 ## Settings

+If you are using the admin panel (backend), you can easily modify these settings under Themes > Vela.
+If you are not using admin, you probably know where to modify these settings directly.
 The theme provides several options.
-If you are using the admin panel, you can easily modify these settings under Themes > Vela.
-If you are not using admin, you probably know where to modify these settings directly.

 ##### Basic Settings

-* **Title in Menu.** To keep it very simple, you can provide a HTML-string with inline styles here.
-This turned out to be the easiest solution to have a nice styling for different names.
-If you do not worry about styling, just enter a short title.
+* **Title in Menu** Here you can add a title/name to appear in the top of the menu.
+You can also provide a HTML-string with inline styles here.
+* **Logo** Here you can upload a logo to appear in the top of the menu.
+You can also resize your logo as desired.
-* **Hamburger animation.** You may use any other animation style.
+* **Hamburger animation** You may use any other animation style.
 See [here](https://jonsuh.com/hamburgers) for reference.

 ##### Markdown Notices Settings

-* **Markdown notice Settings.** If you use the [Markdown-notices plugin](https://github.com/getgrav/grav-plugin-markdown-notices) **without** the build-in-css (disable built-in-css in plugin options), the Vela theme will automatically use its own styles for the notices.
+* **Markdown notice Settings** If you use the [Markdown-notices plugin](https://github.com/getgrav/grav-plugin-markdown-notices) **without** the build-in-css (disable built-in-css in plugin options), the Vela theme will automatically use its own styles for the notices.
 These include a small text.
 You can specify here, which text appears above the respective notice.

 ##### Responsive settings
-* **Desktop Mode.** If enabled, the off-canvas-menu is always open if screen is wider than the `Desktop min width` value, which can be set below.
+* **Desktop Mode** If enabled, the off-canvas-menu is always open if screen is wider than the `Desktop min width` value, which can be set below.
-* **Desktop min width (pixels).** Applies only in desktop mode.
+* **Desktop min width (pixels)** Applies only in desktop mode.
 If the screen width is wider than the given amount of pixels, the off-canvas menu is always open.
-* **Parent pages routable in menu.** If you have pages with subpages and you want these parent-pages to be accessible from the menu because you like to place content there, you can use this option.
+* **Parent pages routable in menu** If you have pages with subpages and you want these parent-pages to be accessible from the menu because you like to place content there, you can use this option.
 The page will only be opened, if it existis and if you do not set `routable: false` in the frontmatter of the page.
 Otherwise, the subpages are only expanded in the menu. **Please note: ** If you do not use Desktop Mode or - when in Desktop Mode - the screen-width is smaller then the amount set above, the menu closes each time you click a routable parent.

 ## Templates

+To present your content, I recommend using plugins and the theme should work fine with there.
+You find plugins for many content types like images, videos or even math on [the GRAV plugins page](https://getgrav.org/downloads/plugins).
+Vela tries not to make any assumtions on how you present your content.

 ### Table of Contents

-Beside a default template Vela comes with an additional template to easily generate a decimal structured table of contents.
+Beside a default template Vela comes with only one additional template to manually generate a decimal structured table of contents.
+There are plugins for this, but I often need to present a different table of content than just the structure of the website.

 Just write Markdown like this to generate a decimal structure.